This story begins in the mountains.

 Robbie was just like the boy in the Winnie the Pooh books and had had to make belief a lot until we arrived.
 Teddie had named their house, The House at Pooh Corner.
 Inside their home was a cuckoo clock, an old fashion telephone and a lot of Winnie the Pooh books, art work, and stuffed animals.
 I loved going there to visit.
-Teddy had a room by the slough that had lots of windows and her watercolor paintings of Winnie the Pooh were below the windows on a long desk.
+Teddie had a room by the slough that had lots of windows and her watercolor paintings of Winnie the Pooh were below the windows on a long desk.
 I always liked to get a glimpse of what she was working on.
-She did beautiful water colors, invitations written in calligraphy and many other things.
+She did beautiful watercolors, invitations written in calligraphy and many other creative things.

 Out by the road Teddie had hung up a sign that said “The House at Pooh Corner.”
-I lived next door to the House at pooh Corner with Christopher Robin and everything!
+I lived next door to the House at Pooh Corner with Christopher Robin and everything!

 Robbie or Christopher Robin had a bunny and a horse that I liked to go and visit.
 When I was older, Teddie would always give me a popsicle when she saw me outside.
 Often I would be walking through her yard to get to the field.
 It was the short cut right through her yard.
 She never seemed to mind.
-There was an out building that was called the Chalet and at certain times throughout my life they would clean it out and set it up as a guest house or a work shop for Frank.
+There was an out building that was called the Chalet and at certain times throughout my life they would clean it out and set it up as a guesthouse or a workshop for Frank.
 I think he made the Melissa sign for my playhouse in there.
 I hardly ever got to go in there so when I did it was very magical.

 One time Robbie set up a whole fair for me of games to play.
 Throw the tennis ball in the bucket, toss the rings over the sticks, and other games.
 I could win prizes if I could just do it.
 He charged me money for the games so I remember running home to get more quarters, dimes and nickels out of my moms purse, which she had left in the car.
 I think I spent a lot of coins trying to win.
 I don't remember what the prizes were.